House of Commons photo

 Poverty has always existed.
 I myself have been poor, so I know what I am talking about.
 However, when I was poor and having a hard time paying for housing and groceries, the government did not come and take money out of my pockets.
 It let me keep my money, because I was having a hard time making ends meet.

 Now the government is centralizing everything.
 I do not know whom it consulted, but it was certainly not the middle class or Canadians living in poverty.
-If that had been the case, there would be no carbon tax, and the government would have stopped taxing Canadians, who would then have more money in their pockets.
+If that had been the case, there would be no carbon tax, and you would have stopped taxing Canadians, who would then have more money in their pockets.

 Budget Implementation Act, 2016, No. 2 November 1st, 2016